francishemingway/unofficial-superset-tutorial/tutorial.rst

 In this section, we will extend our analysis using a more complex visualization, Pivot Table.
-By the end of this section, you will have created a chart that shows the monthly spend on flights for the first six months, by department, by travel class.
+By the end of this section, you will have created a table that shows the monthly spend on flights for the first six months, by department, by travel class.

 As before, create a new visualization by selecting **New > Chart** on